SaaSquatch Help Center

 2. Program section

-The program section component allows you to override the program ID of its children components.
-Components placed inside a program section component will use data from the selected program.
+The program section component allows you to override the program ID of its child components.
+Use it when you want to display content that isn’t linked to a specific program.

 SaaSquatch widgets use standard HTML and web components.
 To use your own components in our widget editor, they must be written as web components.
 For more on building web components for SaaSquatch widgets, check out our article Writing a Web Components for SaaSquatch.